Need a Transcript?

 If this is you, review the myths section below and feel free to meet with an Inver Hills Counselor!
-(Contact information on the left!)
+(Contact information on the right!)

 Sometimes our misperceptions interfere with either our ability to make a decision or the quality of our decision.
 Read below some of the common myths that become barriers to students as they try to make career and/or academic decisions.
 Creating a Career Development Action Plan (see above) with a Counselor and uncover myths that may be impeding your progress.

 There is one specific career that will make me happy. - OR - I am afraid I will make a wrong career/major decision.

 For most people, there are a number of careers that would be good options.
 This knowledge can take the pressure off knowing that a fulfilling career can begin with any number of career or academic decisions and it isn’t a matter of making a right choice or a wrong choice.